By Portugal specialist Cara

 Cattle outnumber humans two to one on São Jorge.
 Made happy by the grand buffet of lush pastures, they (the cows, not the people) produce a rich milk that’s the basis of a DOP-protected cheese known as queijo São Jorge.

 It’s made in large wheels and features a firm, slightly crumbly texture that’s riddled with tiny holes.
 In taste, it falls about halfway between a well-aged Cheddar or a very mellow Parmigiano Reggiano, with that same salty burst of crystalline richness.
 You can sample variations on the local cheese as part of a guided tour of the island.

 Terceira: the purple island

 Terceira has two claims to fame: its gloriously lavender sunsets and its residents’ remarkable fortitude.
-During the Portuguese Civil War in the 1800s, the capital city singlehandedly fought off a Miguelist attack, earning the title Angra do Heroísmo — heroic port — from the queen.
+During the Portuguese Civil War in the 1800s, the capital city single-handedly fought off a Miguelist attack, earning the title Angra do Heroísmo — heroic port — from the queen.

 For a brief period during the War of the Portuguese Succession, Terceira was the only bastion of Portugal that hadn’t been invaded by Spain.
-The islanders fought off the Spanish forces by driving herds of half-wild bulls towards the landing parties — the enraged animals trampled and savaged the invaders.
+The islanders fought off the Spanish forces by driving herds of half-wild bulls toward the landing parties — the enraged animals trampled and savaged the invaders.
 To this day, a bull motif is very popular across the island, including a remarkable statue that looks like nothing so much as a fountain of bulls.